-- Profession of Faith (Shahada): "There is no god but God. and Muhammad is His Messenger." - Prayer (Salat): Pray five times a day while facing the Ka'aba in Mecca.
-The Ka'aba is considered the center of the Muslim world and a unifying focal point for Islamic worship. - Charity (Zakat): Donate Ωf percentage one's income to the poor or needv. - · Fasting (Sawm): Abstain from food, drink, and sexual relations
+- Profession of Faith (Shahada): "There is no god but God, and Muhammad is His Messenger." - Prayer (Salat): Pray five times a day while facing the Ka'aba in Mecca.
+The Ka'aba is considered the center of the Muslim world and a unifying focal point for Islamic worship. - Charity (Zakat): Donate a percentage of one's income to the poor or needy. - Fasting (Sawm): Abstain from food, drink, and sexual relations from sunrise to sunset during the holy month of Ramadan.

-• Pilgrimage to Mecca (The Hair): Perform the pilgrimage to Mecca once in a lifetime.
+Pilgrimage to Mecca (The Hajj): Perform the pilgrimage to Mecca once in a lifetime.